 - Has three large ports to promote excellent recoil reduction

-- Higher priced for a muzzle brake
+- High priced for a muzzle brake

 The Next Level Armament NLX-11 .450 Bushmaster muzzle brake is designed to function on the Ruger American rifle, which is one of the most common and popular affordable bolt action rifles on the market today.
 Finding a muzzle brake for a Ruger American in .450 Bushmaster isn’t exactly easy, but fortunately, this one will work well.

 This muzzle brake comes with 11/17×24 threading.
-It’s built out of stainless steel, which not only provides the strength needed to withstand immense pressure, but also adds much resistance against moisture and water.
-And since it only weighs three ounces in total, it will add hardly any weight at all to the end your barrel.
+It’s built out of stainless steel, which not only provides the strength needed to withstand immense pressure but also adds much resistance against moisture and water.
+And since it only weighs three ounces in total, it will add hardly any weight at all to the end of your barrel.

 Overall, the Next Level Armament is one of the best choices for a .450 Bushmaster muzzle brake for the Ruger American.
-Since it’s not mass produced, it is built with a higher level of attention to detail, but at the expense of far less of them being made.
+Since it’s not mass-produced, it is built with a higher level of attention to detail, but at the expense of far less of them being made.

-- American made
+- U.S. made

 - Built out of high quality stainless steel